 In many ways, the eye works similarly to a camera.
 The different parts of the eye work together to capture an image, then send it to the brain to make sense of it.
 When something is off — even by a little bit — it can affect how the eye functions and how well you see.

-of it.
-This happens when light enters your eye through the clear window-like cornea.
-It bends the light, which is called refraction, to focus it.
+The process of vision begins when light enters your eye through the clear, window-like structure called the cornea.
+The cornea covers the front part of the eye and bends the light (a process called refraction) to focus it.

-Right behind the pupil is the lens which works like the auto focus on a camera to fully focus the image.
-The lens changes shape to make sure that the light bends just enough so the ‘picture’ on the retina is as clear as
+Right behind the pupil is the lens.
+The lens changes shape to make sure the light bends just enough to fully focus the image.

 From there, the light is projected onto the retina at the back of your eye.
 The retina has millions of light-sensitive cells called rods and cones.
 When light hits the rods and cones (also called photoreceptors), they turn the image on the retina into an electrical signal.

 The electrical signal is taken from the retina and carried to the brain through the optic nerve.
 When the signals get to the vision processing areas of the brain, the brain uses the signals to register an image.

 Other important parts of the eye include the sclera (the white of the eye) and the conjunctiva, which covers and moisturizes the sclera.
 Inside the eye are two types of fluid: aqueous humor and vitreous humor.
 Aqueous humor flows through and nourishes the structures in the front part of the eye.
 Vitreous humor is farther back in the eye and helps the eyeball hold its shape.